 The events off campus with classmates and faculty were where genuine relationships are formed.
 At the start of P1 year, it all seems so overwhelming, but at the end of the day, it really is the small moments that make such a big impact.

 Why did you decide to become a pharmacist?

 I decided to become a pharmacist at a young age.
 When I was in 8th grade, a pharmacist prevented my dad from taking two interacting medications.
-I was intrigued about how much knowledge a pharmacist needs and the impact they constantly make on lives.
+I was intrigued by how much knowledge a pharmacist needs and the impact they constantly make on lives.

 I had always been interested in the medical profession.
 But, after hearing my dad explain what a pharmacist was, I was set on the dream of becoming one.
 Now I continue to learn more about the pharmacy field and all the areas you can serve.
 As time goes on my desire to be a pharmacist grows even stronger.

 What advice do you have for future students considering attending pharmacy school at Concordia?

 Go for it!
 Pharmacy is an incredible profession full of amazing and supportive people.
 There are endless amounts of career paths you can take with your PharmD.
 Concordia is one of the best places for you to explore those options.